This document provides an alphabetical glossary of definitions of medical terms including pronunciation of various diseases and health conditions.

 Microglia - (See: Glia Cells - Microglia)

-Monoclonal AntiBodies - Are laboratory-produced AntiBodies, which can be programmed to react against a specific Antigen, in order to suppress the Immune Response.
+Monoclonal AntiBodies: Are laboratory-produced AntiBodies, which can be programmed to react against a specific Antigen, in order to suppress the Immune Response.

-Monocyte Cells - Develop from Stem Cells, are effective Antigen Presenting Cells, and patrol the bloodstream, searching for Antigens.
+Monocyte Cells: Develop from Stem Cells, are effective Antigen Presenting Cells, and patrol the bloodstream, searching for Antigens.
 In time, Monocytes migrate into tissue and develop into Macrophages.

+MR or MRI - (See: Nuclear Magnetic Resonance).
 Multiple Sclerosis - Is a Chronic Neurologic Disease of the Central Nervous System (CNS), occurring only in humans.
 MS is classified as both, a DeMyelinating and an Axonal Disease.(See: Multiple Sclerosis as a Neuronal Disease)- Although increasing evidence points to an AutoImmune aspect, no single Antigen or Immune System Dysfunction has been identified, so the cause of MS remains unknown.
 (See: Multiple Sclerosis - The range of MS disease patterns, stages, and symptoms, with explanations of today's standard diagnostic tests.)

-Myelin - A fatty (Lipid) substance forming a multi-layered sheath around some Nerve Fibers (Axons) in the Central, Autonomic and Peripheral Nervous Systems.
+Myelin: A fatty (Lipid) substance forming a multi-layered sheath around some Nerve Fibers (Axons) in the Central, Autonomic and Peripheral Nervous Systems.
 Within the CNS, Myelin is formed by Oligodendeocytes and consists of their Cell Membranes (CytoPlasmic Extensions), which wrap themselves around Axons - This Myelin Sheath covers and insulates sections (InterNodes) of CNS Axons, thereby reducing the electrical Capacitance between a Neuron's negatively charged Axonal Membrane (InterNodal Axolemma) and the surrounding positively charged ExtraCellular Fluid - Myelin greatly increases the conducting velocity of an Action Potential; while expending much less energy than an Un-Myelinated Axon would require, to send an identical Action Potential, along the same distance.

-Myelin Basic Protein - One of the components of Myelin, which may be increased in the CerebroSpinal Fluid of some - but not all MSers - following a DeMyelinating episode.
+Myelin Basic Protein: One of the components of Myelin, which may be increased in the CerebroSpinal Fluid of some - but not all MSers - following a DeMyelinating episode.

-Myelitis - An inflammatory disease of the Spinal Cord.
+Myelitis: An inflammatory disease of the Spinal Cord.
 In Transverse Myelitis, the inflammation spreads across the Spinal Cord, resulting in a loss of its normal function to transmit Nerve impulses up and down, as though the Spinal Cord had been severed.

-MyxoVirus - A Virus which causes disease in Mucous Tissue such as the Throat, Mouth, or Lung. ex: (Influenza) See: Virus
+MyxoVirus: A Virus which causes disease in Mucous Tissue such as the Throat, Mouth, or Lung. ex: (Influenza) See: Virus

-Necrosis - Is tissue decomposition resulting from the loss of its Blood and Oxygen supply, Burns, or other severe injuries.
+Necrosis: Is tissue decomposition resulting from the loss of its Blood and Oxygen supply, Burns, or other severe injuries.
 It can also be caused by some medications, commonly used to treat MS - Necrosis of the skin occurs after a subcutaneous injection, when the body is intolerant of the medication.
 Necrosis of the Hip and Shoulder Joints are caused by the Long-Term use of Steroids.
 (See: Steroids)

-Nerve Fibers (Axons) - Are long, sparsely branched Processes, having non-changing diameters that extend from a Neuron's Cell Body and connect another Neuron's Axon, Dendrite, or Cell Body and/or bodily organs that compose their Neural Network - A bundle of Nerve Fibers (Axons).
+Nerve Fibers: (Axons) - Are long, sparsely branched Processes, having non-changing diameters that extend from a Neuron's Cell Body and connect another Neuron's Axon, Dendrite, or Cell Body and/or bodily organs that compose their Neural Network - A bundle of Nerve Fibers (Axons).
 The Fibers are either: Afferent - leading towards the higher Brain (CNS) and serving in the Perception of Sensory stimuli of the Skin, Joints, Muscles, and Inner Organs; Efferent - leading away from the higher Brain and Mediating contractions and relaxations of Muscles or Organs.

-Nerve Impulse - The electrochemical charge (Action Potential) carried by an Axon.
+Nerve Impulse: The electrochemical charge (Action Potential) carried by an Axon.